miroollya/MINI-CTF-WRITE-UP/README.md

 and i remember when we open the secret i saw the hacker name which is ./hackboredzz so i try to search from ucc instagram follower...
 ![image](https://github.com/miroollya/MINI-CTF-WRITE-UP/assets/129681351/95c59197-12d5-401f-a41c-f71b7de1e9bd)

-then we found him and i open him profile and see the first post on 9 june
+then we found him and i open his profile and see the first post on 9 june
 ![image](https://github.com/miroollya/MINI-CTF-WRITE-UP/assets/129681351/46fe5987-1c89-4261-a024-e15e10afb5ef)

 then we found out the flag which is UCC{MINI_CTF_PROGRAMME_2023}